wtsi-hgi/yascp/usage.md

         file_paths_10x-*FPR_0pt01
 ```

-2. existing_cellsnp = '' - If you point to the path of partial cellsnp files these will be captured in the pipeline and utilised in downstream processes, and only cellsnp of the files that don't have the runs performed on cellsnp will proceed:
+2. existing_cellsnp = '' - If you specify a path to partial cellsnp files these will be captured in the pipeline and utilised in downstream processes, and cellsnp will work only with the files that haven't yet been run:

 ``` console
 params{